wttech/gradle-aem-multi/README.md

 Tested on:

 * Java 1.8
-* Gradle 4.9
+* Gradle 5.0
 * Adobe AEM 6.4

 ## Structure

 Project is divided into subpackages (designed with reinstallabilty on production environments in mind):

-* *root* - non-reinstallable complete all-in-one package with application and contents.
+* *aem/full* - non-reinstallable complete all-in-one package with application and contents.
-* *app* - reinstallable assembly package that contains all sub-parts of application:
+* *aem/app* - reinstallable assembly package that contains all sub-parts of application:
     * *common* - OSGi bundle with integrations of libraries needed by other bundles and AEM extensions (dialogs, form controls etc).
     * *core* - OSGi bundle with core business logic and AEM components implementation.
     * *config* - OSGi services configuration.
     * *design* - AEM design configuration responsible for look & feel of AEM pages.
-* *content* - non-reinstallable assembly package that contains all type of contents listed below:
+* *aem/content* - non-reinstallable assembly package that contains all type of contents listed below:
     * *init* - contains all JCR content needed initially to rollout new site(s) using installed application.
     * *demo* - consists of extra AEM pages that presents features of application (useful for testing).